My 9 most favorite art materials in one blog

 When I'm on the road or on location for urban sketching I prefer the 12 color set by Winsor&Newton.
 I also composed a set with my favorite watercolors by Prima.
 They are of a lesser quality than W&N, but their little candy boxes are just to hard to resist (especially if you're staring at them for 3 days on a creative event, working for the webshop Splendith ;).

 Als penselen gebruik ik het liefst die van .
 Niet de goedkoopste, maar oh zo fijn én zonder echt dierenhaar.
 Onderweg gebruik ik vaak een waterbrush: de .

 When it comes to brushes I prefer the ones by Princeton.
 Not the cheapest, but oh so good and without the use of animal hair.
 When I'm on the go, I often use a refillable water brush: the Pentel Aquash.

 6. Colored pencils

-· If you're looking for watercolor sketchbooks specifically, those are also available by Mossery.
-I also enjoy using the ones by Hahnemuhle.
+· If you're looking for watercolor sketchbooks specifically, I also enjoy using the ones by Hahnemuhle.
 High quality watercolor paper and easier on your wallet than Mossery.
 Nowaday Hahnemuhle also has toned watercolor sketchbooks which are really nice to try if you want to mix things up!

 · And if you don't want any stress over possibly 'ruining' your expensive sketchbook with a failed drawing?
 It really helped me to used the cheap, but good sketchcahiers by Gersteacker or Seawhite.
 I wrote a blog about them as well.